 The Vegan Intersectionality Project (VIP).

-Dublin-based Vegan Information Project is dedicated to public education initiatives based on an intersectional understanding of the entangled nature of modes of oppression and liberation.
+Dublin-based Vegan Intersectionality Project (formally Vegan Information Project) is dedicated to public education initiatives based on an intersectional understanding of the entangled nature of modes of oppression and liberation.

 Our busy 2013 World Vegan Month programme (see 3-minute year review video below) included public educational events, pay-to-view events, media appearances, conferences, a “mini-course” on social movement theory and social movement participation, and workshops on animal ethics and effective animal advocacy.